toufiglu/Computational-models-of-cue-reweighting/README.md

 Hi!
-These are the files for reinforcement learning.
-Could you help me check if there are any grave errors in the code?
+These are all the codes.
+Could you help check if there are any grave errors in the code?
 Many thanks indeed!